SegFault03/maatran-mlmodel-api/README.md

 <h1>Maatran MLmodel API</h1>
 <i>Author and Owner: Niladri Das</i>

+## Dependencies

+- Python 3.6 or above ( ideally python 3.10+ )
+- FastAPI v0.45.0 or above

 </br>
 <p>This repository contains the machine learning model (Pregnancy risk classifier) used
 in the Maatran app. (here's the link to the repo containing the source code and packages for the app: <a href="https://github.com/SegFault03/Maatran"> Maatran Android app</a>)<br>